 why this study

-Researcher Mario Castro and colleagues reviewed 37 studies on parental behaviours and attitudes on their children’s grades.
+Researcher Mario Castro and colleagues reviewed 37 studies on the impact of parental behaviours and attitudes on their children’s grades.
 This involved a huge sample of over 80,000 students and their families.
 As a result, they have suggestions as to what does and doesn’t work.

 These findings on what does and doesn’t help have been found for students in both primary and secondary schools.
 This study found that four of the best things a parent can do to help their child’s grades are: